zealot09/jquery-socialshare/README.md

 the social share plugin of jquery

 ##get started
+include the `jquery-socialshare.js` to your page after jquery `<script src='jquery-socialshare.js'></script>`

-define the html structure like this:
+then define the html structure like this:
 ```html
 	<div id="example" class="socialShare"
 	  data-render="lineRight"